 Stickam and similar services have made it easier than ever for people to create content or just hang out on the Web.
 As more people get access to broadband connections, sites like Stickam will gain more members.
 Who knows?
 In a few years you may skip calling your friends on the phone and just meet them face-to-face on the Web.

-Learn more about social networking and streaming video on the next page.
+Learn more about social networking and streaming video below.